Nau mai, haere mai e hoa.

 StarJam set to be saved, CEO 'grateful'

-StarJam needs to raise $100,000 in the span of just two weeks to keep their charity running.
+StarJam needed to raise $100,000 in the span of just two weeks to keep their charity running, and in less than 24 hours, they’re just about there.